singleston/picturemyworld.github.io/README.md

 ---
 ```

-4. And finally, serve Jekyll source as you would normally.

 ## Local environment

-To reboot on a local machine:
+To start or reboot the server on your local machine, run the following script:

 ```
 $> ./reboot.sh
 ```

-And test using:
+And test your changes on:

 http://127.0.0.1:4000/

-If the images do not load, update the base url in the `_config.yml` file to `url:http://127.0.0.1:4000/`.
+If the images do not load, update the base url in the `_config.yml` file to `url: http://127.0.0.1:4000/`.

 ## Links